ninjuh1124/CDF-Live/README.md

 ***

-##Known issues:
+## Known issues:

-* Some comment faces are missing
+* ~~Some~~ A lot of comment faces are missing
-* Comment overlay text is handled by adjusting margins, causing text to spillover/overlap if there's a lot of it
 * Does not support mobile browsers
 * No formal 404 page.
 I'll get around to it *eventually*.
+* Specific markdown syntax is not parsed: strikethrough, superscript
+* No easy way of listening for comment edits

 ##"Future" Plans: